delabassee/website-template/ex4.md

         </dependency>

 Now you can test the application, *david* and *michael* should be able to logged in the application while *ed* will be rejected (HTTP Status 403 - Forbidden) as he doesn't have the approrpiate *"foo"* role.
+This error page is obviously customizable but that is beyond the scope of this exercice.

 *PIC*

 :bulb: To avoid caching issue, just start Chrome in Incognito mode each time you want to test authentication with a different user.

+# Secure the application using a custom IdentityStore

+In the previous step, you saw that it was possible to easily secure a web application in a portable way!
+The Java EE Security API offers multiple authentication mechanism

+Obviously, the Java EE Security AP